ANSWERED ON THIS PAGE:

 - Distributors are focused on sales and marketing, not regulatory issues.
 Will they keep you updated on important ANVISA regulatory changes that affect your devices?

 - A conflict of interest may occur in the event of a recall or incident report.
 If ANVISA questions an incident or non-compliance that occurred in the distribution system, will your distributor defend their company or yours?

-Choose Emergo as your regulatory representative in Brazil
+Choose Emergo by UL as your Brazil registration holder

-- Provide authorization to place the Emergo name, address, and phone/fax number on your device submissions and registrations to ANVISA
+- Provide authorization to place the Emergo by UL name, address, and phone/fax number on your device submissions and registrations to ANVISA.